Asymmetry is a platform

 Directors

-Yan Du, Founder and Director
+Yan Du, Founding Director

 Michèle Ruo Yi Landolt, Director

-Michèle graduated from the University of Zurich in History of Art and English Studies and earned a postgraduate degree in History of Art with a focus in Contemporary Chinese Art and Geopolitics from the Courtauld Institute of Art, London.
+Before joining Asymmetry, Michèle was Exhibition Director at Gallery Weekend Beijing where she devised and led the artistic and cultural programme, and prior to that worked at Mai 36 Galerie in Zurich with a focus on exhibition projects across Europe and China.
+Michèle graduated from the University of Zurich in History of Art and English Studies and earned a postgraduate degree in History of Art with a focus on Contemporary Chinese Art and Geopolitics from the Courtauld Institute of Art, London.

 Strategic Advisors